1) Exclusive Accommodation

 What makes our trip so special is access to Bruny’s lesser-known gems.
 We explore Bruny Island in intimate detail in a way that the average visitor cannot.

-We don’t just stop in at the oyster outlet, we take our shoes off and go to the farm itself!
+For example, we don’t just stop in at the oyster outlet, we take our shoes off and go to the farm itself!
 We will shuck you an oyster (or teach you how to shuck it yourself) as pristine waters swirl about your ankles while you enjoy a refreshing elderflower cocktail.

 3) Private Access to Bruny Island from the Hobart Waterfront